Triex/iMW-woocommerce-custom-add-to-cart-button/README.md

 A WordPress plugin that adds a custom button to WooCommerce products which can replace the default add-to-cart button or be added as a second button.

+- Works even when products have no stock levels or price set
-Made for use with Odrin Theme, but could work with others (not tested).
+- Made for use with Odrin Theme, but could work with others (not tested).

 _Note: The default styles are designed to match the site it was intended for._